Not sure what seasonal eating looks like? Look no further than the wildlife around you.

 “Sudden changes in the diet can disrupt this elegant molding of the rumen community and its environment.
 If a deer is fed corn or leafy greens in the middle of winter, its rumen will be knocked off balance, acidity will rise uncontrollably, and gases will bloat the rumen.
 Indigestion of this kind can be lethal.”

 In other words, when an herbivore eats foods that are not in season, it causes a drastic shift in the microbiology, leading to severe indigestion that can actually kill the herbivore.
 When cows are taken from pastures and suddenly fed grain instead of grasses, they have to be medicated to pacify the rumen.

 I realize that we are omnivores and not herbivores, but clearly this is food for thought!
 We are as connected to the cycles of nature as the herbivores, albeit in a different way.
 If eating foods that are not in season can kill a deer, this a message for us to begin to respect the diet that has been right in front of us all along – the diet that follows the harvests of nature!

 There is no doubt that the microbes in our intestinal tract change according to diet and seasonal influences.
 Yes, perhaps we are more resilient to these changes – but are we immune to them?

-The ancient principles of Ayurveda as I have outlined them in my book, The 3-Season Diet, tell us that we are not immune to these changes and that, moreover, our survival depends on honoring them.
+The ancient principles of Ayurveda as I have outlined in my book The 3-Season Diet, tell us that we are not immune to these changes and that, moreover, our survival depends on honoring them.